tsgates/arch-wiki-markdown/wiki/Wacom_Tablet.md

 Screen, and remember to save.

 > Krita

+If your tablet doesn't draw in Krita (clicks/pressure are not registered) but works in the brush selection dialog which has a small test area, try putting Krita in full-screen or canvas-only mode.

 Krita 2.0 and later only require that QT is able to use your tablet to function properly.
 If your tablet is not working in Krita, then make